borgbackup/borg/docs/support.rst

 the software / project you like.

-If you want to encourage developers to fix some specific issue or implement some specific feature suggestion, you can post a bounty or back an existing one (they always refer to an issue in our `issue tracker`_).
+If you want to encourage developers to fix some specific issue or implement some specific feature suggestion, you can post a new bounty or back an existing one (they always refer to an issue in our `issue tracker`_).

-As a developer, you can become a Bounty Hunter and win bounties by contributing to |project_name|, a free and open source software project.
+As a developer, you can become a Bounty Hunter and win bounties (earn money) by contributing to |project_name|, a free and open source software project.

 We might also use BountySource to fund raise for some bigger goals.